About the Alliance Française Volunteer Program

 , and in the administrative offices.
 Projects always vary, but volunteers may be asked to carry out such tasks as: reshelving books, setting up and breaking down events, serving food and beverages, directing visitors in the library and guests at events, updating databases, prepping development documents, assisting with fundraising events, and more.

-If you have a camera and a knack for photography and would like to help document AFDC events, contact email@example.com
+If you have a camera and a knack for photography and would like to help document AFDC events, please send samples and a resume to: firstname.lastname@example.org

 Why Volunteer at the Alliance?